 Online authorization of transactions in the EMV® world takes on another dimension in comparison to magnetic stripe and card-not-present payments.
 The purpose of EMV is to verify card and cardholder authenticity and transaction data integrity.
-This is achieved by cryptographic processes in the card, POS terminal and issuer system that provide mutual authentication of card and host, cardholder verification, and detect tampering or corruption of data.
+This is achieved by cryptographic processes in the card, POS terminal and issuer system that provide mutual authentication of card and host and cardholder verification, and that detect tampering or corruption of data.
 Of course the requirement to validate card status, expiry date and to check available funds still exists, so Aconite Technology authorization solutions work in tandem with existing systems to provide the uplift to full EMV capability – without a major system upgrade or replacement.

 Click here to jump to Aconite Technology Banking Solutions.